 - Exception and escalation workflows that push structured records to Sheets whenever a defined threshold is breached, supporting incident documentation and regulatory reporting

-For teams that need audit-ready records without building a separate reporting infrastructure, pairing a Google Sheets connector with existing approval and compliance workflows creates a low-overhead log that is always current and accessible to the people who need it.
+For teams that need audit-ready records without building a separate reporting infrastructure, the log is always current and accessible to the people who need it.

 7. Email notification logging and delivery tracking